 The remaining twelve items were lifted and installed from this same position.
 The first lift in the new location involved picking up a product fractionator, weighing 920t and measuring 77m, 100m away.
 This was the largest radius used throughout all of the lifts.

 When it came to lifting the two heaviest reactors, weighing 1,100t and 1,200t, Mammoet deployed its tailing gantry to assist and add stability.
 For this, Mammoet used one strand jack of 850t capacity with the tailing gantry and four strand jacks of 850t capacity in the SK190 to install the heaviest reactors.

 Using this unique lifting system, designed in-house for these lifts, provided Mammoet with a solution that offered the higher capacity needed within such a congested area with limited ground preparation.

 Once the twelfth and final item was lifted and installed, Mammoet began to demobilize the crane and all other remaining equipment.
 Overall, the SK190 performed twelve lifts in a 22-day period, covering an area of 190m x 110m, around 21,000m², where the items’ foundations were distributed.

-Mammoet lifted and installed the twelve pieces of equipment at the second location without the need for the crane to be repositioned, which is one of things that makes this lifting solution so unique.
-The capacity of the SK190 to pick up and install equipment at 110m radius (whilst avoiding extremely high obstacles) and rotate 360° (whilst requiring only 45° of the ring to operate), is particularly impressive.
+Mammoet lifted and installed the twelve pieces of equipment at the second location without the need for the crane to be repositioned, which is one of the things that makes this lifting solution so unique.
+The capacity of the SK190 to pick up and install equipment at a 110m radius (whilst avoiding extremely high obstacles) and rotate 360° (whilst requiring only 45° of the ring to operate), is particularly impressive.

 The SK190 was the only crane capable of performing this type of lifting operation in this manner.
-Thus, this project would not have been completed as time or cost-effectively in any other way or by using any other piece of equipment.
+Thus, this project would not have been completed on time or cost-effectively in any other way or by using any other piece of equipment.